Omnistac/zedux/docs/guides/storeComposition.md

 Hopefully your mind is reeling right now.
 Here are a few questions we'll answer in this guide:

-- "What happens if I dispatch an action to The Root Store?
+- "What happens if I dispatch an action to the Root Store?
 Store A?
 B?
 C?"
 - "How does the Root Store know of a change in Store C?"
 - "What if I dispatch an [inducer](/docs/types/Inducer.md) to the Root Store?"
 - "What if I hydrate the state of Store B?"